Prag8855/aab/content/guides/freelance-visa.md

 While you wait for an *Ausländerbehörde* appointment, you should also...

 - [ ] **[Register your address](/guides/anmeldung-in-english-berlin)** (*[[Anmeldung]]*)
-    When you register your address, you get a [tax ID](/glossary/Steueridentifikationsnummer) and a [registration certificate](/glossary/Anmeldebestätigung).
+    When you register your address, you get a[registration certificate](/glossary/Anmeldebestätigung) and a [tax ID](/glossary/Steueridentifikationsnummer) (not a [tax number](/glossary/Steuernummer)).
 You need this to [register your business](/guides/fragebogen-zur-steuerlichen-erfassung).
 You might need a registration certificate to [open a bank account](/guides/first-bank-account-in-germany), get a SIM card, find a [[Kita]] for your children, and use government services.
 - [ ] **[Open a bank account](/guides/start-a-business-in-germany#step-2-open-a-bank-account)**
     You need it to pay your rent, pay your application fee, and get paid by your clients.
 You should open a separate bank account for your business.
 You can choose a bank from any EU country.